tom-howard/ros2/docs/waffles/basics.md

 !!! important
     Before you start this, close down RViz (click the "Close without saving" button, if asked) and stop the `teleop_keyboard` node by entering ++ctrl+c++ in **TERMINAL 2**.

 As we've seen, making a robot move with ROS is simply a case of publishing the right ROS Interface (`geometry_msgs/msg/Twist`) to the right ROS Topic (`/cmd_vel`).
-In some previous exercises above we used the `teleop_keyboard` node to drive the robot around, a bit like a remote control car.
+Earlier we used the `teleop_keyboard` node to drive the robot around, a bit like a remote control car.
 In the background here all that was really happening was that the node was converting our keyboard button presses into velocity commands and publishing these to the `/cmd_vel` topic.

 In reality, robots need to be able to navigate complex environments autonomously, which is quite a difficult task, and requires us to build bespoke applications.
 We can build these applications using Python, and we'll look at the core concepts behind this now by building a simple node that will allow us to make our robot a bit more "autonomous".
 What we will do here forms the basis of the more complex applications that you will learn about in the lab course!